 Split systems are a great choice for homeowners looking to heat a single room or large area.
 This system has a condenser that is fixed externally outside the home and a head unit inside.
 Bear in mind that if there are several walls in an interior zone, a split system may be limited in its capacity to control the temperature beyond the zone.
 If the ability to heat or cool multiple rooms is needed, a multi-split system may be the better option for you.

 Multi-split systems comprise of one outdoor unit that is connected to multiple indoor units.

-There are numerous benefits to a multi-split air conditioning unit.
+There are numerous benefits to a multi-split air con unit.
 They are extremely efficient and capable of powering up to six interior rooms at once.
 With this system, each indoor unit can be controlled individually.
 This means that specific rooms can be set at different temperatures, all from a single remote.

 Ducted air conditioning systems feature some key differences to split and multi-split systems.
 A ducted air conditioner is installed internally, often within the roof.
 From the central unit, a series of ducts cools or heats individual rooms.
-This type of air conditioning will require a certain amount of cavity space for installation, so may not be suited to every home.
+This type of air con will require a certain amount of cavity space for installation, so may not be suited to every home.